top of page

 • A minimum fine of $1,500.

-• The use of an ignition interlock device for 2 years (once your license suspension is up).
+• The use of an ignition interlock device for 3 years from the conviction date.

 • Drug and alcohol treatment program.